Jermy-tech/Beat-Battles-App/README.md

 ## 🎧 What is Beat Battles?

 Beat Battles is a competitive music experience where players go head-to-head by creating original beats and then voting for the best one.

-Every match is about creativity, rhythm, and style — where the community decides the winner.
-Build your sound, compete in ranked battles, and climb the leaderboard.
+It is often referred to as FL Studio Ranked for that reason.

 ---